-Bakersfield College has launched an effort to promote degree completion and transfer to four-year institutions by hosting 37 Associate Degrees for Transfer (ADT).
-BC established a partnership with California State University Bakersfield (CSUB), launched the Finish-in-4 Program in 2017 and revisited it in 2023 for continued alignment.
-At the same time, Bakersfield College pioneered the Program Pathways Mapper to support academic planning for prospective transferring students.
+The College has launched an effort to promote degree completion and transfer to four-year institutions by hosting 37 Associate Degrees for Transfer (ADT).
+BC established a presence at California State University Bakersfield (CSUB), launched a Finish-in-4 Program with CSUB, and pioneered the Program Pathways Mapper to support academic planning for prospective transferring students.
 These efforts have stimulated substantial growth in the number of ADT awards.